ShAuRyA-Noodle/ShAuRyA-Noodle/README.md

 ---

 I build production-grade **agentic AI**, **edge AI**, and **full-stack platforms**, owned from the first commit to the last deploy.
-I care about systems that are real, honest, and fast.
+I think about systems that are real, honest, and fast.
 The one line I refuse to cross is fake data: if a number is on screen, it is true, or the screen stays empty.

 - 🏁 &nbsp;**Meta PyTorch OpenEnv Hackathon 2026 — Grand Finalist**, cleared Round 1 of 52,000+ developers (Team Sleep Token)
 - 🧮 &nbsp;**Google "The Big Code" 2026 — Top 1,500**